Derek Chauvin murder trial could have jury picked today

-One more juror was chosen Monday in the Derek Chauvin murder trial, a major step toward having the number needed for the case against the fired Minneapolis police officer who is accused of killing George Floyd late last spring.
+One juror was chosen Monday as the 14th seated in the Derek Chauvin murder trial, leaving the selection process one shy by day's end in the case against the fired Minneapolis police officer who is accused of killing George Floyd late last spring.

-Friday's jury selection ended with 13 chosen, and Hennepin County District Judge Peter Cahill said he'd like to find two more for the panel.
+No other jurors were seated among the rest who were called Monday to the Hennepin County Government Center.
+District Judge Peter Cahill said he'll have 12 jury candidates standing by for questioning Tuesday.

+"We're going to call in 12, and we're going to go through all 12," if necessary to find that final juror, the judge said.

-Cahill said he wants to have at least 15 jurors ready to go for the start of the trial in earnest on March 29.
+Cahill also clarified that the 15th and last seated juror will be excused next Monday, when the trial starts in earnest.
+He said he wants to have 15 ready to go should one drop out before opening statements.
 Fourteen jurors, two of them alternates, will hear the case.
-A 15th is desired should one drop out before the start.

-Court reconvened shortly after 9 a.m., and morning ended with a white woman in her 20s being selected for the panel.
-She is a newlywed who is a social worker whose clients are coping with mental health difficulties.
+The newest juror is a white woman in her 20s.
+She is a newlywed and a social worker in Wright County whose clients are coping with mental health difficulties.

 She was unwavering in her confidence that she could judge only the evidence presented in the trial and added that her profession has provided her with the ability to be empathetic and keep an open mind about people.